HL7/ebm/input/pagecontent/index.md

 The CTISRecord Profile was renamed StudyRegistryRecord Profile.
 The M11ResearchStudy Profile was renamed StudyDesign Profile to improve coordination with the Vulcan UDP IG (Pharmaceutical Research Protocol IG).

-The StudyRegistrationRecord Profile was revised to use the ResearchStudyIsLowInterventionTrial Extension and to use the translation extension in condition.text
+The StudyRegistrationRecord Profile was revised to use the ResearchStudyIsLowInterventionTrial Extension, to use the ResearchStudyIsRareDisease Extension, and to use the translation extension in condition.text

 The ResearchStudySupport Profile of DocumentReference was added.